samfranz/Codewars/Readme.md

 ### Description

 Really neat service that allows for you to test some of your skills in the language you wish to learn or become proficient in.
-It allows you to compare your results to others who were given the same question.
+It gives you the ability to compare your results to others who were given the same question.

 ### Interested?

 If you're interested please use my [referral link](www.codewars.com/r/gfaO7w).
-It does nothing for me besides give me 'honor'.
-Hopefully you enjoy and if you're interested I have my answers in this repo for previous questions.
+It does nothing for me besides giving me 'honor'.
+Hopefully you enjoy and if you're interested I have my answers in this repo.